Protect yourself and others from influenza (the seasonal flu)

 - sore throat

-Most people recover from the seasonal flu in 5 to 7 days.
+Most people recover from the influenza in 5 to 7 days.

-If you think you have the seasonal flu, you should stay home, get plenty of rest and drink lots of clear liquids.
-You can also call 811 to speak with a registered nurse who can help you manage your symptoms and give you advice about whether you need to seek additional care.
+If you think you have influenza, you should stay home, get plenty of rest and drink lots of clear liquids.
+You can also call 811 to speak with a nurse who can help you manage your symptoms and give you advice about whether you need to get additional care.

-For some people, the seasonal flu can be serious.
-If you’re at high risk of complications, or if your symptoms get worse or last a long time, you should contact your health care provider.
-Possible complications of the seasonal flu include pneumonia, worsening of chronic conditions, and death.
+For some people, influenza can be serious.
+If you’re at high risk of complications, or if your symptoms get worse or last a long time, you should contact your healthcare provider.
+Possible complications of the seasonal flu include pneumonia, worsening of chronic conditions and death.